Glacial Acetic Acid: Understanding its Molar Mass and Properties

 Q5: Can I buy glacial acetic acid easily?

 A5: The availability of glacial acetic acid varies depending on your location and regulations.
-It's typically available from chemical suppliers and laboratory supply companies.
+Here's the thing — it's typically available from chemical suppliers and laboratory supply companies.
 You might need to provide identification and comply with purchasing regulations.

 Q6: What happens if I get glacial acetic acid on my skin?